California Driver Handbook - Sharing the Road

 Do not turn in front of light rail vehicles

 Safety Zones are marked by dotted white lines

-NOTE: Light-rail vehicles can interrupt traffic signals.
-Do not proceed until the signal light indicates you may proceed.
+Note: Light-rail vehicles can interrupt traffic signal lights.
+Do not proceed until the traffic signal light indicates you may proceed.

 Yield to Emergency Vehicles

-You must obey any traffic direction, order, or signal given by a traffic or police officer, or a firefighter even if it conflicts with existing signs, signals, or laws.
+You must obey any traffic direction, order, or signal given by a traffic or peace officer, or a firefighter even if it conflicts with existing signs, signals, or laws.